NikKowPHP/social-brain/chapters/chapter-14.md

 #### **Case Study: The Conductor's Symphony**

 This is the climax of Maria's journey.
 Having started as a frustrated Architect, she now leads a new, high-profile project.
 She is about to face her biggest test yet.
 Her star engineer, Mark (now a collaborator, not a combatant), is on the team, along with Leo (now confident, not timid) and Jane, the senior Sentinel architect (now a trusted advisor, not a cynic).
-The project hits a crisis: a key supplier has defaulted, putting the entire launch schedule at risk.
+The Phoenix Project hits a crisis: a key supplier has defaulted, putting the entire launch schedule at risk.
 The team meeting is fraught with tension.

 Here is how the old Maria would have run the meeting: by stating facts, assigning blame, and demanding solutions, triggering a cascade of SCARF threats.